50 Best Stand-Up Comedy Tips – Learn How to Be a Comedian

 Networking is the #1 marketing strategy in stand-up comedy.
 Every one of your paid gigs is going to be as a result of who you know.
 A fellow comedian will enjoy your set on an open mic and invite you to perform on a showcase or a paid gig.
 A recommendation can get you in the door of a comedy club much faster than the best promo video.
 Network with fellow comedians.
 Then use your network.

 Don’t post every single show on YouTube.
 In fact, don’t even (publicly) post YouTube videos until you have a solid set.
 It’s fine to share them with friends and family privately.
 But remember, bookers will find you and do their research.
 If they want to book you for a big show and the first video they find of you is your very first performance you’re not going to book it.
+Only post what you’d be OK with a comedy booker or comedy producer seeing.

 Social media is your friend.
 Befriend every comedian in your city.
 Those comedians will often post which shows they’re performing on, giving you more ideas of what shows you can hit in the future.
 It also helps your offline networking.
 Instead of being a stranger you’ll be someone they’ve heard of… even if it was just online.